iamaldonado/Macros_ANA/mpddstm/README.md

 Register();

 ```
-   - The output objects like histograms, also are defined here
+   - The output objects like histograms, also are defined here, in this case a TH1F histograms for the transverse Momentum distribution in generated and reconstructed tracks.

 ```
 fhistPt = new TH1F(”fhistPt”,”p_T distribution; p_T(GeV/c); 1/N_evdN/dp_T”,400,0,10);
-fhistPtMC = new TH1F(”fhistPtMC”,”MC p_T distribution; p_T(GeV/c);
+fhistPtMC = new TH1F(”fhistPtMC”,”MC p_T distribution; p_T(GeV/c);1/N_evdN/dp_T”,400,0,10);
-1/N_evdN/dp_T”,400,0,10);
 ```

 - **MpdPtTask::Exec(Option_t option)**:
   - This FUnction describes the event loop, fill the array mpdTracks with the global tracks stored in the event (fDstEvent) called in the Init function.
+Get the number of tracks that is going to be used for the loop; in which assign each element like an MpdTrack, to obtain the different variables, in this case transverse momentum.
+In the case of generated tracks is similar.

 ```
 TClonesArray *mpdTracks = fDstEvent->GetGlobalTracks();